 Second, some of these same freight and logistics jobs do not pay particularly well.
 The average annual wage for warehousing and storage jobs in the region is \$55,179, compared to the regional average of about \$70,530.
-Median wages for the largest occupations within the warehousing and storage industry - such as laborers and freight movers, industrial truck and tractor operators, store clerks and order fillers, hand packers and packagers, and shipping, receiving, and traffic clerks - fall between \$10-16/hour.68 As such, some freight-related jobs may do relatively little to advance economic mobility in the region, contributing little to residents' ability to build wealth and move up the economic ladder.
+Median wages for the largest occupations within the warehousing and storage industry -- such as laborers and freight movers, industrial truck and tractor operators, store clerks and order fillers, hand packers and packagers, and shipping, receiving, and traffic clerks -- fall between \$10-16/hour.
+As such, some freight-related jobs may do relatively little to advance economic mobility in the region, contributing little to residents' ability to build wealth and move up the economic ladder.
 Research suggests that economic mobility improves inclusion and can have broad regional benefits.

 Third, freight and logistics jobs may not generate much local tax revenue.
-CMAP's past research on the fiscal and economic impacts of local development decisions69 illustrates the relatively modest fiscal return of industrial land uses to municipalities, particularly compared to other land uses like retail or office.
+CMAP's past research on the fiscal and economic impacts of local development decisions illustrates the relatively modest fiscal return of industrial land uses to municipalities, particularly compared to other land uses like retail or office.
 Based on a set of case studies, the fiscal impact for industrial land can be near break-even levels.
 Municipalities can employ a number of strategies to accommodate freight uses.
-The Village of Romeoville, for example, implements development-specific tools, such as recapture agreements, to require industrial developers to cover the public infrastructure costs associated with their developments.70 As online sales grow and some sales shift to distribution locations, industrial may generate more revenue, although the full impact of this trend is still unclear.
+The Village of Romeoville, for example, implements development-specific tools, such as recapture agreements, to require industrial developers to cover the public infrastructure costs associated with their developments.
+As online sales grow and some sales shift to distribution locations, industrial may generate more revenue, although the full impact of this trend is still unclear.

-In total, the Regional Strategic Freight Direction recommends that local governments take a cautious approach to freight-related development as an economic development strategy, and have reasonable expectations of the number and type of jobs, as well as local tax revenues, that this development may generate.
+In total, the Regional Strategic Freight Direction recommends that local governments take a cautious approach to freight-related development as an economic development strategy, and have reasonable expectations of the number and type of jobs, as well as local tax revenues, that

+70 &quot;Tax Policies and Land Use Trends," CMAP, March 2017, http://cmap.is/1M7zcZY.

+Assuming a 40-hour work week and 52-week year, median annual salaries for these occupations would range from \$22,500 to this development may generate.
 Each proposal is unique, and municipalities should carefully evaluate infrastructure costs, fiscal and economic benefits, and impacts on community goals.

-69 "Fiscal and Economic Impact Analysis of Local Development Decisions," CMAP, January 2014, http://cmap.is/2CpGGIu.
-70 "Tax Policies and Land Use Trends," CMAP, March 2017, http://cmap.is/1M7zcZY.

-68 Assuming a 40-hour work week and 52-week year, median annual salaries for these occupations would range from \$22,500 to \$33,000.